-During the course you are required to successfully complete and pass over 1000 practice placement hours within a broad variety of health and social care settings; meeting the College of Occupational Therapists (2008), the World Federation of Occupational Therapists (WFOT, 2002) and the Health and Social Care Professions standards and requirements.
+During the course you are required to successfully complete and pass over 1000 practice placement hours within a broad variety of health and social care settings; meeting the Royal College of Occupational Therapists (2019), the World Federation of Occupational Therapists (2016) and the Health and Social Care Professions Council (2017) standards and requirements.

 Structure of placement learning

 Practice placements are in four blocks and are developmental in nature as you progress through the course.
 Placements are full time following the working hours of the setting.
 Student work under the guidance and supervision of a state registered occupational therapist (practice educator).

 Placements will predominantly be within the Greater London area in the NHS, local authority, voluntary, social enterprise, charities and private sectors.
 Placements can be in established or emerging services.
 Applicants should be aware that they may need to cover travel costs and placements could require them to commute across London and beyond if necessary.